Local SEO Optimizations for 2020

 - Create & Optimize Content for each local page and listing — (Images, Photos, Video, Blogs)

 If you follow these recommendations using this blog and video then you can drastically increase your business exposure and traffic on Google with Local SEO.

-A lot of these Local SEO Management & Optimizations using Google My Business can be found in our previous Momentum Monday Marketing Blog talking about Major Google My Business Updates during the Coronavirus.
+A lot of these Local SEO Optimizations for 2020 using Google My Business can be found in our previous Momentum Monday Marketing Blog talking about Major Google My Business Updates during the Coronavirus.